muno17/sqncd/README.md

 using the WEBMIDI API to handle MIDI interfacing

 ------------- sqncd NEXT STEPS -------------
-- assign a midi note to a button and send to output when clicked
+- DONE assign a midi note to a button and send to output when clicked
-    - assign a midi channel to send to
+    - DONE assign a midi channel to send to
 - assign a random note to a button
 - implement a tempo function to go through one measure
 - implement stop/play